jcchurch/APSUJavaCamp/05_IntroToTurtles/05_IntroToTurtles.md

 ## 90 and 100

 - The "turtle.left(90)" means that the turtle will turn to the left 90 degrees.
 A 90 degree turn is a right-angle turn.
 - The "turtle.forward(100)" means that the turtle will move forward 100 units.
-In this case, a unit is equal to one pixel on the monitor.
+In this case, 1 unit is equal to 1 pixel on the monitor.

 ## Send the turtle back home.